Kray-G/kinx/doc/spec/README.md

 # Kinx Specification

+> Note that writing specifications is incomplete.
+Some links are still under construction.

 Actual specification is described from here.
 I divided the section for the description of SpecTest, but actually it do not have to be separated.
 SpecTest will recognize the test code by the rule of `.spectest` file regardless of the structure of document.